A Women’s Only Culinary Adventure

 Sunday Day 8

-The afternoon is yours to enjoy Paris and it’s many treasures.
-You can walk around the Marais and enjoy it’s many boutiques, bars and gardens.
+The afternoon is yours to enjoy Paris and its many treasures

 Monday Day 9